Other fruit and vegetables

 Why Doesn't my Rhubarb Turn Red

-Rhubarb is a seasonal spring favorite featuring small flowers, triangular poisonous leaves and fleshy long edible stalks.
-In cooking, stalks are crisp like celery and have a tart, strong taste.
-Although rhubarb comes in the category of vegetables, it is usually prepared as a fruit.
-Most stalks are prepared with sugar, and added to pies and similar desserts.
-It has laxative properties due to which it can help in constipation.
-But most people are concerned about cooking rhubarb because it doesn’t turn red like it is supposed to do.
+Rhubarb is a seasonal spring favorite featuring small flowers, triangular poisonous leaves, and fleshy long edible stalks.
+In cooking, the stalks are crisp like celery and have a tart, strong taste.
+Although rhubarb is categorized as a vegetable, it is usually prepared as a fruit.
+Most stalks are prepared with sugar and added to pies and similar desserts.
+It has laxative properties, which can help alleviate constipation.
+However, many people are concerned about cooking rhubarb because it doesn’t turn red as expected.
 So, here at OneHowTo.com, we are trying to find out why doesn't rhubarb turn red.

 You may also be interested in: How to Tell if an Avocado is Bad